LordOfTimeLords64/Game-SurviveTheStudents/README.md

 2. Download the ```project2``` directory from this repo
 3. Open a ```.pde``` file in the ```project2``` directory (the other ```.pde``` files should open automatically as tabs in the Processing app)
 4. Click the run button at the top

-# Note:

-I tried to export the application as a single file, but it seems to not be working at the moment on my OS.
-I will try to do some testing and fix it later if possible.